 Baby-led weaning: By 6 to 8 months, babies are generally ready for some more texture with their food—which makes baby-led weaning an appealing option.
 Soft foods, such as avocados, roasted sweet potatoes or bananas, make for good early foods for babies to eat on their own.
 Between 8 and 12 months, most babies are mastering the pincer grasp, which means they can pick up smaller food items between their thumb and forefinger.

 Start family meals: It’s never too early to start family meals!
-Pull up baby’s seat at the table with a high-chair or convertible booster seat.
+Pull up baby’s seat at the table with a high chair or booster seat.
 Like the little observers they are, baby will probably enjoy studying how and what everyone else is eating—which is yet another reason to make sure you include some veggies in your own meal.

 Pro tip: Most pediatricians sign off on introducing water to baby around 6 months, too.
 Start the healthy habit of offering a sippy cup along with their dinner.
 But be sure to ask your doctor what they recommend!